Peptides for the skin? Do you need them?

 Disrupters.

-Peptides can minimise discolouration by inhibiting the production of melanin.
-If left unchecked can lead to uneven and blotchy pigmentation.
-When combined with other active ingredients such as Niacinamide (vitamin B3), and Ascorbic Acid (vitamin C), you’ll find blotchy pigmentation can reduce dramatically.
+Peptides can minimise discolouration by inhibiting melanin production, which can lead to blotchy pigmentation.
+The visible signs of pigmentation are diminished when combined with other active ingredients, such as Niacinamide (vitamin B3) and Ascorbic Acid (vitamin C).

 Free radical scavengers.